I noticed that the Pi Manifesto made a few claims which were completely false:

 • The Pi Manifesto claims that comparing area of a circle to physics formulas means that we are forgetting about its connection to circles, but in reality, the area of a circle formula comes from integrating τr with respect to r, and those physics formulas also come from integration, so the connection is perfectly valid, and the context of circles is not lost.

-• The claim that the 2 doesn't belong with the pi in the normal distribution is an absolute lie.
+• The claim that the 2 doesn't belong with the pi in the normal distribution is completely untrue.
 The only justification given for that was "oh look, I can rearrange the formula so that the 2 is next to σ^2 so it must belong there."
 In reality, the two next to the σ^2 in the exponent comes from the definition of a Gaussian function, and the sqrt(τσ^2) comes from normalizing the function.
 You also conveniently forgot to mention what σ^2 is equal to in the alternate suggestions.
 In the first alternate suggestion, pi only shows up because you set σ^2=1/2.
 In the second suggestion σ^2=1/τ.

 • The Pi Manifesto claims that squaring the circle is possible.
 It isn't.